-Focusing Research on the Border Area (FRONTERA) Summer Internship provides undergraduate and graduate students with opportunities to prepare for medical school, hands-on research experience, and an increased understanding of public health disparities in the U.S.-Mexico Border Region.
+Focusing Research on the Border Area (FRONTERA) Summer Internship provides undergraduate and graduate students with opportunities to prepare for graduate school, hands-on research experience, and an increased understanding of public health disparities in the U.S.-Mexico Border Region.

 Participants are matched with faculty mentors engaged in biomedical and public health research that has an impact on border communities.
 Participants travel to the city of Nogales, visit health care facilities and public health agencies on both sides of the US-Mexico border, and participate in service learning activities.
 Concurrently, participants develop an in-depth understanding of the pathway to medical school: including study and test-taking skills; preparations for the MCAT and drafting a personal statement.
 In the final week, participants present the outcome of their research on the Undergraduate Research Opportunities Consortium (UROC) poster session.

 - Undergraduates who are juniors and seniors, graduate students, and post-bacc students interested in medicine, nursing and public health are all welcome to apply.